Information for people from culturally and linguistically diverse backgrounds

 Links to Australian and NSW Government information in community languages

 - Centrelink – information on government financial assistance and employment.

 - Office of Fair Trading – covers topics such as buying a car, renting and credit.

 - The Adult Migrant English Service – English language courses for newly arrived migrants

 - My Language – serving multicultural Australia

-- State Library of NSW – information about public libraries in New South Wales
+- State Library of NSW – information about public libraries & language collections in New South Wales

 - Roads and Transport Authority – Driver’s Knowledge Test

 - Road Users Handbook (PDF files) – in English as well as Chinese, Croatian, Greek, Japanese, Korean, Serbian, Spanish, Turkish, Vietnamese.